 Discretionary fund is limited and there is no appeals process if we are unable to make a payment to you.

-Applicants are not eligible to receive the Test and Trace Support Payment if they are self-isolating as a result of a holiday in a country where self-isolation is required upon return.
+Applicants are not eligible to receive the Test and Trace Support Payment if they are self-isolating as a result of returning from abroad.

 - Universal Credit